nemerna/sast-ai-workflow/docs/setup.md

 ### Optional - Use Google Sheet as Input

-You can use a Google Sheet as the input report instead of a local file.
+You can use a Google Sheet as the input report instead of a HTML file.

 - **Required Configuration**:
   - Set the Google Sheet URL in `INPUT_REPORT_FILE_PATH`.